quickthyme/qloop/docs/introduction.md

 ![loops](loops.png)

-Because loops are circular, they provide both `input` (**observation**) as well as `output` (**delegation**) anchors, which relieves many of the infrastructural demands otherwise often placed on the developer.
+Because loops are circular, they provide both `output` (**observation**) as well as `input` (**delegation**) anchors.

 Loops can also be connected to other `loops`, `paths`, or `segments`;
 basically anything that can bind to an `anchor`.

+By default, a QLoop has no bound functionality on creation.
+You must bestow its behavior by binding it to paths and/or segments.

 <br />

 ### Paths

+The default segment constructors allow them to be linked explicitly, in a type-safe manner, but they can quickly become difficult to read or muck around with for any practical use of chaining.

-`QLoopPath` allows you to compose a series of segments together, in a non-violent, and perhaps more readable, way.
-(In other words, *type erasure*.)
-The failable initializer will return `nil` if any segment fails to match its neighboring segments' anchors.
+Instead, `QLoopPath` is provided, which allows you to compose series of segments together, in a less-violent, more readable way.

+We don't have to give up complete type safety, however, as the failable initializer will return `nil` if any segment fails to link to one of its neighboring segments.

+You always have a way to ensure everything is correct.
+Besides, it's trivial to verify the operation chains in our unit-tests, thanks to their ability to consistently describe themselves.

 The main benefit of using `path`, is that it improves readability of composed `segments`, as well as providing a convenient bundle which